Pet insurance is designed to cover unexpected illnesses or accidents.

-They also impose a waiting period for claims for to cut down on fraud.
-Although it means that some legitimate claims may be excluded.
+Most pet insurers impose a waiting period for claims for new customers to cut down on fraud.

 Pet insurance companies and their claim waiting periods for illnesses